Borders end to have ripple effect across country

 (AP) -- What happens when a pioneer like Borders goes out of business?
 Depends on who you ask.

-A day after the bankrupt Ann Arbor, Mich.-based chain said it would seek court approval to sell off its assets and shutter its remaining 399 stores, everyone from publishers to consumers is assessing what it would mean if the company that started the big-box bookseller concept vanished.
-The move could have a wide ranging - and different -- impact on everyone from authors to consumers to competitors at a time when the industry is desperately trying to adapt to a new generation of readers who'd rather browse on an electronic book or tablet computer than turn the page of a paperback.
+A day after the bankrupt Ann Arbor, Mich.-based chain said it would seek court approval to sell off its and its remaining 399 stores, everyone from publishers to consumers is assessing what it would mean if the company that started the big-box concept vanished.
+The move could have a wide ranging - and different -- impact on everyone from authors to consumers to competitors at a time when the industry is desperately trying to adapt to a new generation of readers who'd rather browse on an or than turn the page of a paperback.

-The biggest changes could come to the book publishing industry: As Borders stores disappear, the bookselling landscape could rapidly change, forcing authors to look for other places to market their work.
+The biggest changes could come to the industry: As Borders stores disappear, the bookselling landscape could rapidly change, forcing authors to look for other places to market their work.

 Jennifer Romanello, executive director of publicity at Grand Central Publishing in New York who stopped sending authors to most Borders for book signings after they declared bankruptcy in February says she already looks for alternative places to promote their work.